mdn/content/files/en-us/learn/accessibility/wai-aria_basics/index.md

 ![Mac's VoiceOver menu for quick accessibility.
 Landmarks header and landmarks list including banner, navigation, main, and complementary.](landmarks-list.png)

 However, we could do better here.
 The search form is a really important landmark that people will want to find, but it is not listed in the landmarks menu or treated like a notable landmark, beyond the actual input being called out as a search input (`<input type="search">`).
-In addition, some older browsers (most notably IE8) don't recognize the semantics of the HTML5 elements.

 Let's improve it by the use of some ARIA features.
 First, we'll add some [`role`](/en-US/docs/Web/Accessibility/ARIA/Roles) attributes to our HTML structure.
 You can try taking a copy of our original files (see [index.html](https://github.com/mdn/learning-area/blob/main/accessibility/aria/website-no-roles/index.html) and [style.css](https://github.com/mdn/learning-area/blob/main/accessibility/aria/website-no-roles/style.css)), or navigating to our [website-aria-roles](https://github.com/mdn/learning-area/tree/main/accessibility/aria/website-aria-roles) example ([see it live](https://mdn.github.io/learning-area/accessibility/aria/website-aria-roles/)), which has a structure like this: